DennyBui/phase-1-project-genshin-builder/README.md

 - JavaScript

 ### How to Use:
-- First use json-server --watch db.json to grab the db.json elements
+- First use json-server --watch db.json in the terminal to grab the db.json elements
 - Open the index.html file in a web browser.
 - Scroll through the list of characters, or use the search bar to find a specific character by name.
 - Click on a character's "Build Character" button to display a list of recommended artifacts to use when building that character.